Pagerous/scimpler/docs/users_guide.md

 See [API Reference](api_reference/scimpler_validator/bulk_operations.md) for more information.

 ## Patching resources
-In SCIM, the resources are patched via PATCH endpoints. `scimpler` provides `ResourceObjectPatch` (see above) that can handle the request data deserialization.
+In SCIM, the resources are patched via PATCH endpoints. `scimpler` provides `ResourcePatch` (see above) that can handle the request data deserialization.

 ```python